Joseph Needham Tayler: Post-war career

 In recognition of his services and injuries Tayler was promoted to post-captain on 16 August 1813.
 On 12 November 1814 he was awarded a yearly pension of £200, increased on 2 December 1815 to £250, and was made a Companion of the Order of the Bath on 8 December 1815.
 He was also presented with the sum of £100 by the Patriotic Society, and the Corporation of Devizes presented him with the freedom of the borough.

 Tayler applied to the Admiralty several times for a command at sea, but was politely turned down each time.
 In 1816 he requested a ship to take part on the Bombardment of Algiers, and a few years later, citing his local knowledge of the coast, offered his services during the political turmoil in Portugal.
-In April 1828 another application stated the "he was in the prime of life, quite recovered from his wounds, and ready for any service or climate".
+In April 1828 another application stated that "he was in the prime of life, quite recovered from his wounds, and ready for any service or climate".
 In August 1831 in a request to Sir James Graham, he noted that "if the crew of a frigate was required, he could obtain volunteers to man one with dispatch".
 The same month he offered his services as flag captain to Sir Philip Durham, under whom he had served as a midshipman.
 Durham replied in friendly terms, but also reminded him that 20 years service as captain as considered necessary to command a first rate.

 Tayler's persistence and evident expertise eventually led to his final naval appointment, to the ship San Josef, where between July 1838 and August 1841 he established a naval gunnery school.
 On 16 November 1846 Tayler accepted retirement from the navy, and promotion to rear admiral with seniority dating from 1 October.
 On 17 May 1858 he was promoted to vice admiral, with seniority dating from 28 December 1855.